a0v0/avtoolz/README.md

 ## New App checklist

-- TODO: complete checklist
+## Complete checklist

-- [ ] Handle file download correctly on andorid
+- Handle file download correctly on andorid
-- [ ] Clear app data on app exit to prevent bloat
+- Clear app data on app exit to prevent bloat